 - Infection introduced by the needle going through the skin

-- Damage to the nerves in the spinal cord, especially if the person moves during the test
+- Damage to the nerves in the spinal cord, occurs more commonly if the person moves during the test

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.